centre-for-humanities-computing/fanfic_sentiment/README.md

 # Sentiment Analysis for fanfic & other texts 🎭

-this script runs sentiment analysis on text datasets (like fanfic or whatever you have) using huggingface transformer models 🤗 plus dictionary-based tools like vader and syuzhet.
+this script runs sentiment analysis on text datasets (like fanfic or whatever you have) using huggingface transformer models 🤗 plus dictionary-based tools: **vader** and **syuzhet**.

 ## what it does ⚙️